 An important point to note here is to ensure that your chosen HR software has extensive Permission Set functionality.
 Permission Sets gives you the ability to only show sensitive information, such as bereavement leave details, to the relevant people.
 Those who don't need to see the information shouldn't have access.

-For assistance on how to best manage bereavement and compassionate leave, please get in touch.
-We’re happy to help.
+For advice on how intelligent HR tech can help your organisation to properly set up and manage compassionate leave, please get in touch with us.
+We're happy to help.